 One of the main treatments for a deviated septum is called septoplasty – a surgical procedure performed entirely through the nostrils, accordingly, no bruising or external signs occur.
 The surgery might be combined with a rhinoplasty, in which case the external appearance of the nose is altered and swelling/bruising of the face is evident.
 Septoplasty may also be combined with sinus surgery if need be and can be done with a local or a general anesthetic; usually done on an outpatient basis.
 After the surgery, nasal packing is inserted to prevent excessive postoperative bleeding.
 If a deviated nasal septum is the sole cause for your chronic sinusitis, relief from this severe disorder will be achieved.

-If you or a loved one needs treatment, call 770-740-1860 or fill out the form at the top, for a same-day appointment.
+If you or a loved one needs treatment, call 770-740-1860 or click the button below for a same-day appointment.